Can I Freeze Coffee Creamer?

-Can you freeze liquid coffee creamer and thaw it out successfully?
+Can I freeze coffee creamer and thaw it out successfully?
 We explain how your excess powdered and liquid creamer can be preserved for future use.

 What Is A Coffee Creamer?